AndreasChristensen89/resto-booking-system/README.md

 ### Icons
 Icons and script were taken from https://fontawesome.com/, as well as Google's fonts: https://fonts.google.com/icons?selected=Material+Icons.

-### Hosting and Developemtn
+### Hosting and Developement
-GitHub was used to host the repository, GitPot was used for development and version control, and Heroku was used to deploy site.
+* GitHub was used to host the repository
+* GitPot was used for development and version control
+* Heroku was used to deploy site
+* Cloudinary was used as cloud service

 ## Credits
 ### Pictures